Praying the Traditional Rosary

 Darel E. Paul developed a Lutheran approach to praying the rosary.
 His copyrighted practice may be downloaded here.
 Experiment and see how this affects you.
 And feel free to improvise!

 The rosary is very portable and can be prayed anytime and anywhere!
-I used to see a man walking a path near my home, praying his rosary every morning as he walked.
+I used to see a man walking a path near my home, praying his Catholic rosary every morning as he walked.
 I felt he was spreading peace and well-being throughout the neighborhood, and I am sure he found peace in his heart.